-The number of interruption hours decreased to an average of 0.29 outage hours per customer compared to Brantford Power's 2016 performance.
-This is 0.11 outage hours or 7 minutes less than Brantford Power's target.
+The number of interruption hours increased to an average of 0.68 outage hours per customer compared to Brantford Power's 2017 performance.
+This is 0.28 outage hours or 16.8 minutes more than Brantford Power's target and was related to several significant weather events including flooding, a wind storm, and an ice storm in 2018.

 Brantford Power continues to view reliability of electricity service as a high priority for its customers and, as such, has identified a number of initiatives expected to reduce the number of interruption hours in coming years.
-Specifically, Brantford Power will install smart fault indicators reporting to our SCADA system remotely to reduce the time required to locate faults.
+Specifically, Brantford Power will continue to install smart fault indicators remotely reporting to our SCADA system to reduce the time required to locate faults.
 Brantford Power also plans to install additional automated reclose switches to enable automatic isolation of faulted sections of feeders and inter-tie its feeders.
-Additionally, the planned implementation of an outage management system will improve internal and external communications during outages.
-Lastly, Brantford Power is proactively utilising its inspection data and continuously executing its maintenance activities (including vegetation management).
+Lastly, Brantford Power is proactively utilizing its inspection data and continuously executing its maintenance activities (including vegetation management).